Two-Step Authentication at Reed

 - prevents attackers from using your Reed account to gain control of personal or professional services unrelated to Reed (personal email address, financial services, etc), where your @reed.edu email address may be set up as a recovery address.

 To use Duo, you will need a mobile device (phone/tablet), a landline phone, or a hardware token provided by CUS.
 You can learn more about hardware tokens below.
 To use your mobile device, you will have to download the app from the app store.
+Installing the Duo app on your mobile phone is the recommended method for Duo authentication at Reed.
 You can view video tutorials on using each authentication method here.

 A hardware token is a small device – requiring no network connectivity of any kind – that can be attached to your keychain or slipped into your bag.
 It generates one-time passcodes on demand, which can be used as your second step during authentication.